Antifrajz/sniper_algorithm/README.md

 ## **Key Features**
 - Supports multiple algorithms running simultaneously on the same or different trading pairs.
 - Simple configuration via `config.toml`.
-- Designed for precision trading with Binance Testnet.
+- Optimized for high-performance trading on the Binance Testnet.

 ---